xcompact3d/Incompact3d/README.md

    ```sh
     *** This error is usually fixed by running 'make clean'.
 If the error persists, try 'make cleanall' ***
    ```
    As described, running `make clean && make` is usually sufficient.
 Occasionally, the stronger cleanup done by `make cleanall` is needed.

-2. New versions of external dependencies may be introduced which may occasionally cause conflicts with existing builds of older versions.

-   a.
-To delete existing binaries of `Incompact3d` and all its dependencies,
-      delete the `./usr` directory _in the source tree_.

-3. If you've updated OS X recently, be sure to run `xcode-select --install` to update the command line tools.

-   _To avoid losing work, make sure you know what these commands do before you run them. `git` will not be able to undo these changes!_

 ## Platform-Specific Notes